 Surface length (metres (m))

-What should I do if I don’t agree with the amount my water company wants to charge me for a new water connection?
+What should I do if I don’t agree with the amount my water company wants to charge me for a new water and/or sewerage connection?